Outdoor Friendsgiving Table Decorating Ideas

 Fall Florals

-Speaking of pumpkins, I used my floral pumpkin planter again this year (best DIY project ever!) in the center of the table.
+Speaking of pumpkins, I used my floral pumpkin planter again this year (best DIY project ever!) in the center of the table for a festive touch.

 I just used a variety of grocery-store flowers for the arrangement this time.
-I look for colors that complemented the pumpkins I had found as well as some deep purple reds (which may or may not have matched the wine beautifully 😉 ).
+I look for colors that complemented the pumpkins I had found as well as some deep purple reds (which may or may not have matched the wine for the dinner party beautifully 😉 ).

 A few extra blooms went in copper mugs to spread the color across the table.